mayankpatel0129/datastreaming-framework/DISTRIBUTED_TRACKING_README.md

 ## 🚀 Overview

 This document describes the **distributed tracking and aggregate metrics** implementation for the Data Streaming Framework, enabling **cross-instance message reconciliation** and **cluster-wide monitoring** in multi-instance deployments.
+The system works seamlessly with the **MQ message parsing** capabilities to track parsed messages across the entire processing pipeline.

 ## 📋 Key Features